top of page

 These are all 8" x 10".
 I made a video of this process which you can see on my YouTube channel and I'll be making more.
 This is my current pursuit, and, if you've been following along , you know I've also tried this on my 16" x 20" plate to make bigger compositions.

-There's a lot of sharing around al this on the "Learn Gelli Plate Printing" Facebook group which is fun, generous community of gelli printers you might like to join if you haven't already.
+There's a lot of sharing around all this on the "Learn Gelli Plate Printing" Facebook group which is a fun, generous community of gelli printers that you might like to join if you haven't already.

 Botanical Gelli Palte Printing